Voluntaryist Class Analysis

 Both Hans Hoppe and David Osterfeld give great critiques of the class analysis of Karl Marx.
 In brief, mankind’s is a history of class struggle, rulers over the ruled, or in economic terms, exploiters over the exploited.
 While this is obviously true when considering slavery and feudalism (kings/nobles over serfs), Marx argued that this is no less true for capitalism.
 According to Marx, capitalists (and entrepreneurs) exploit workers by paying them wages lower than what their labor is really worth, as evidenced by the profits that capitalists make after selling their final goods for higher than what it cost them to pay workers.
 Further, capitalists use their economic power to take control of the state in order to diminish competition by increasing the costs of entrepreneurship.
 The ruling class, then, are the capitalists and entrepreneurs, and the ruled or those the ruling class exploit, the workers.

 Karl Marx makes at least two errors in his class analysis, according to Austrian School economists.
 The first is his utilization of the fallacious labor theory of value (LTV).
 The LTV had it’s origins in religious philosopher Thomas Aquinas, and later, influential economist Adam Smith, and is a theory of value “that argues that the economic value of a good or service is determined by the total amount of labor required to produce it.”
 In other words, the monetary value of something can be objectively determined by measuring it’s labor inputs.
 It’s fallacious because value cannot be objectively determined by measuring anything.
 Instead, value is determined on the basis of personal preference; it is subjectively determined in the minds of each and every person.
 It’s the economic equivalent of the saying, “Beauty is in the eye of the beholder.”
-Therefore, what capitalists are able to sell their final goods for is a determination made by consumers, without regard of labor inputs (except for during the determination to produce the good at all and the anticipation of profits).
+Therefore, what capitalists are able to sell their final goods for is a determination made by consumers, without regard for labor inputs (except for during the determination to produce the good at all and the anticipation of profits).
 The latter theory is called, obviously, the subjective theory of value.

 Marx’s second and compounding error is his failure to understand and consider time preference.
 Time preference “is the assumption that, all else being equal, people prefer a given end to be achieved sooner rather than later.”
 This assumption is based on the praxeological action axiom (human action is the purposeful utilization of means over a period of time in order the achieve a desired end), because if people did not prefer a given end to be achieved sooner rather than later, they would not yet act.
 Marxism fails to consider the different time preferences of capitalists and workers.
 Worker time preference has it that they prefer less money sooner for their output.
 They are less willing to wait for the final good to be sold in order to make a higher return on their labor, and so they settle for what capitalists are willing to pay them, the difference being the reward for capitalists and entrepreneurs having a different time preference then workers.
 They are willing to wait for the final good to sell, and in the mean time deal with the risk and uncertainty that it will sell at all.
 And they still must pay for labor and capital inputs before they ever profit from worker production.